 Carpet square tiles that fit together are another easy solution.
 These can come in many colors and styles and can be moved easily to change the look or design.
 Prices vary on them depending on type and brand but they’re definitely worth checking into and pricing at the store.

 Cork is one of the eco-friendly flooring options that has been making a big splash in flooring trends today.
 Cork comes from a sustainable source as it is made using only the bark of a particular tree, and that bark grows back quickly.

 Aside from being environmentally friendly, cork is incredibly comfortable to walk on.
 The material has a natural cushion without being soft.
 It has a beautiful light brown finish, but can be stained just like any other wood flooring.
 It’s about five dollars per square foot installed.

-Cork is perfect for kitchens, but it’s beautiful to look at and ease of care make it perfect for the whole home.
-It is a natural eco-friendly option.
-A simple way to go green with your flooring.
+Cork is perfect for kitchens.
+It’s beautiful to look at and its ease of care makes it perfect for the whole home.
+It is a natural eco-friendly option and a simple way to go green with your flooring.
 There are beautiful natural patterns on cork flooring.

 It’s also fire resistant and is usually made up of hardened cork tiles that can be repositioned to your satisfaction before you glue them down.
 Cork tile prices can vary but if you find a bargain they’re great.
 Thick coats of polyurethane seal the seams just like hardwood floors.
 They can have a stain applied and be refinished in the same way as hardwood.

 Engineered hardwood flooring is a version of hardwood that is made with layers held together by glue and pressure.
 They are an excellent alternative to solid hardwood because they are less expensive and easier to install than solid hardwood.
 Despite their differences, it is almost impossible to tell the difference between engineered hardwood flooring and solid hardwood.
 It costs about four to six dollars per square foot installed.